-9.8 Endorsement of project development stages
+9.89.9 Endorsement of project development stages for Additional Capacity

-- (a) Where Additional Capacity is provided in relation to a particular Pricing Zone, the endorsement of coal producers that hold Coal Access Rights under an Access Holder Agreement and any coal gtkm included under clause 9.2(f), either directly or through RCG representatives, with over 50% of contracted coal gtkm in that Pricing Zone will constitute endorsement by the RCG of that stage of project development. - (b) Where Additional Capacity (delivered by way of a single project or series of projects) is provided in relation to a particular Pricing Zone, and that Additional Capacity results in an increase in the Indicative Access Charge for that Pricing Zone by more than 10%, the endorsement of Coal Customers that hold Coal Access Rights under an Access Holder Agreement and any coal gtkm included under clause 9.2(f), either directly or through RCG representatives, with over 70% of contracted coal gtkm in that Pricing Zone will constitute endorsement by the RCG of that stage of project development. - (c) To avoid doubt, sub-section (a) will apply if a Contributor agrees to fund Additional Capacity such that the increase in the Indicative Access Charge for that Pricing Zone is equal to or less than 10%.
+(a) Where Additional Capacity is provided in relation to a particular Pricing Zone, the endorsement of coal producers that hold Coal Access

+- Where Additional Capacity (delivered by way of a single project or series of projects) is provided in relation to a particular Pricing Zone, and that Additional Capacity results in an increase in the Indicative Standard Access Charge for that Pricing Zone by more than 10%, the endorsement of Coal Customers that hold Coal Access Rights under an Access Holder Agreement and any coal gtkmkm included under clause section 9.2(g), either directly or through RCG representatives, with ever at least 70% of eContracted eCoal gtkmkm in that Pricing Zone and any coal KM included under section 9.2(g) will constitute endorsement by the RCG of that stage of project development. - (c) To avoid doubt, sub-section (a) will apply if a Contributor agrees to fund Additional Capacity such that the increase in the Indicative Standard Access Charge for that Pricing Zone is equal to or less than 10%.